cnorick/curse-of-strahd-notes/Misc/Congratulations, You're Dead.md

 If you choose this option, you would just take over that NPCs character sheet.
 This may require some serious dedication to roleplaying the character as their backstory and motivations may be important drivers for the narrative.

 ## 4. Hope the Party Revives You
-This is the default option for this campaign and what I will assume you're doing until
+This is the default option for this campaign and what I will assume you're doing until you say otherwise.

+You